An elevator that fits in with the style of the house and makes it wheelchair accessible

 The tall cabinets contain many shelves (the lower ones) that are accessible for wheelchair users

-Razor enables persons without active hand function to shave independently
+Fork enables a person without active hand function to turn food in frying pan.

-Simple modifications enable a person with impaired hand function to use a mouse with trackball
+Simple modifications make a transistor radio manageable for a person with impaired hand function